flanksource/canary-checker/README.md

 ### Guide for Developers

-[This guide](docs/dev-guide.md) provides a step-by-step process for creating your local setup with the Canary checker.
+[This guide](docs/dev-guide.md) provides a step-by-step process for creating your local setup with the Canary Checker.